wawer77/even/README.md

 ## CURRENT TO DO:

-- Add a default Main Balance after adding a friend

 - prevent from deleting friends before getting even with them -to get it - make a summary of all balances too see if even or not